-If you have a court order regarding physical placement of your minor child this order can be modified.
-The parties can agree or stipulate to a modification of placement at any time.
+If you have a court order regarding the physical placement of your minor child this order can be modified.
+The parties can agree or stipulate a modification of placement at any time.

 If there is not an agreement there may be limitations on when a physical placement order can be modified.
 If the order you are seeking to modify is an order within 2 years of the final judgment the party seeking modification must show that the current placement arrangement is physically or emotionally harmful to the minor child.
 The court can also modify a final order within two years if the parties have substantially equal physical placement rights and it is impractical for the parties to continue to have substantially equal placement.